Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 The first rectilineator was positioned on March 18, 1897, solidly held on two securely anchored standards, and exhaustively leveled using two calibrated levels and a plumb bob.
 Morrow's team proceeded slowly and deliberately, spending nearly two months to traverse the four miles.
 Data was carefully measured and recorded the whole way, by multiple independent teams, with every number double checked and initialed.
 The results?
 Exactly as Morrow had expected, the data showed the Earth curving upward toward his rectilineators at a rate that consistent with a concave, hollow Earth with a radius of 4,050 miles (6,519 km).
 The Earth's actual radius is 3,963 miles (6,378 km).
 Morrow's measurement of the Earth's size was correct to 2.2% accuracy — but as a hollow, inside-out sphere on whose inner surface we live.

 This was a huge confirmation for the Koreshan Unity Foundation.
-Modern analysis of their published data shows no methodological errors, and their experimental design was sound.
+Modern analysis of their published data show no methodological errors, and their experimental design was sound.
 How, then, can we account for their result?

 The answer lies in the construction of the rectilineators.
 One survives today, on display at the Koreshan State Historic Site in Lee County, Florida.
 Although the rectangles were diagonally braced with steel rods to keep them precisely square, a critical attachment is missing.
 The steel rods were not connected to one another where they intersect, nor were they connected to the main structural cross bar.
 The intersection was freely floating.
 If there had been a connection, each rectilineator would have indeed been a rigid rectangle.
 Instead, this intersection was free to move up and down, allowing the structure to relax into a slight trapezoid.
 If supported by one end only — as each necessarily was when being bolted to its neighbor — it sagged, probably not enough to notice by eyeballing.
 Morrow assumed that inverting each segment each time it was reused would cancel out any irregularities.
 But this design failure meant that each section sagged downward regardless of which way it was oriented.
 As the Earth's surface curved downward away from Morrow's line, the line sagged downward twice as far, creating the illusion that the Earth was curving upward toward the line.
 That it happened to sag just enough to give an exactly opposite radius for the Earth appears to be just a coincidence.